Who

 Executive Director

-Tim / aka “Mr. Tim” / aka “Sully” returned to New Orleans in 2022, where he started envisioning a framework for Experiential Arts and Learning, inspired by one of the most artful societies in the world.
-He is thrilled to call New Orleans home once again and have the opportunity to empower young artists and the communities their artmaking can serve.
+Tim returned to his former residence of New Orleans in 2022 and started to envision a conceptual framework for Experiential Arts and Learning, inspired by a society that exemplifies experiential artmaking.
+He is thrilled to call New Orleans home once again and have the opportunity to empower local young artists and the communities their artmaking can serve.